phogolabs/parcello/README.md

 - [x] Rename the tool in order not to clash with [parcel-bundler](https://github.com/parcel-bundler/parcel)
 - [x] Support [http.FileSystem](https://golang.org/pkg/net/http/#FileSystem)
+- [ ] Bundle resource as ZIP archive in the end of built Golang binary
 - [ ] ~~Support embedded COFF resources~~ (postponed until we accomplish a spike that works on all platforms)

 ## Installation